Joy-Con: Features

 Each Joy-Con contains an accelerometer and gyroscope, which can be used for motion tracking.
 Games can support using the Joy-Con for pointing controls similar to the Wii Remote while detached without the need of a sensor bar.
-Joy-Con R contains an infrared depth tracking sensor, which can read objects and motions held in front of it; as an example of its functionality, Nintendo stated that the sensor could distinguish between the hand shapes of rock–paper–scissors.
+Joy-Con R contains an infrared depth tracking sensor, which can read objects and motions held in front of it; as an example of its functionality, Nintendo stated that the sensor could distinguish between the hand shapes of rock paper scissors.
 Joy-Con R also contains a near-field communication reader for use with Amiibo.

 The Joy-Con contain a haptic feedback engine known as "HD Rumble", which was developed in partnership with Immersion Corporation.
 Nintendo stated that the system could generate fine tactile feedback, such as the sensation of individual ice cubes and water in a glass.

-Other platforms

 It was discovered shortly after public release that Joy-Con can connect to and be used with other Bluetooth-enabled personal computers and mobile devices.
-Official Joy-Con support was also added to iPhones and iPads as part of its iOS 16 update.
+Official Joy-Con support was also added to iPhones and iPads as part of the iOS 16 and iPadOS 16 updates.